Chalkyitsik, Alaska

-Chalkyitsik (/ˌtʃælkiˈɪtsɪk/ CHAL-key-IT-sick) (Jałgiitsik in Gwichʼin), meaning "to fish with a hook, at the mouth of the creek", is a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
+Chalkyitsik (/ˌtʃælkiˈɪtsɪk/ CHAL-key-IT-sick) (Jałgiitsik /gwi/ in Gwichʼin), meaning "to fish with a hook, at the mouth of the creek", is a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
 It is located on the left (south) bank of the Black River, 45 miles northeast of Fort Yukon.
-At the 2010 census the population was 69, down from 83 in 2000.
+As of the 2020 census, Chalkyitsik had a population of 56.

 Geography

 Chalkyitsik is located at (66.651529, -143.727356).

 According to the United States Census Bureau, the CDP has a total area of 9.1 sqmi, of which, 8.7 sqmi of it is land and 0.3 sqmi of it (3.76%) is water.
 Chalkystik has a bitter subarctic climate.

 Climate

 Chalkyitsik has a continental subarctic climate (Köppen climate classification Dwc) with mild summers and cold winters.
 Precipitation is very low, but significantly higher in summer than at other times of the year.
 A weather station was operated from August 1962 to November 1972; the weather record is thus very sparse.